simplespace-cat/GitHub-desktop/docs/technical/shell-integration.md

 # "Open Shell" integration

-GitHub Desktop supports launching an available shell found on the user's machine, to work with Git repositories outside of Desktop.
+GitCub supports launching an available shell found on the user's machine, to work with Git repositories outside of Desktop.

 ### My favourite shell XYZ isn't supported!